puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

   artifact is less than 300 lines (not counting tests).
 And includes:
   - Parsing binary data
   - Converting timestamps
-  - Collecting user Registy data
+  - Collecting user Registry data
 - `FsEvents`: If you want to to parse a binary file.
 The `FsEvents` is less than 300 lines (not counting tests).
 And includes:

   - Parsing binary data
   - Decompressing data
   - Getting data flags